Ambrose comments on Paul’s Letter to the Galatians and its statement that we are heirs of God, coheirs with Christ, co-heirs who are saved in hope.

 Heirs of God, Coheirs with Christ

 There is also that other great testimony to the fact that we are sons of God: we are heirs of God, co-heirs with Christ.
 A co-heir of Christ is one who is glorified along with Christ.
 The one who is glorified along with him is one who, by suffering for him, suffers along with him.

-This excerpt from a letter of St. Ambrose (Ep.
+This post is an excerpt from a letter of St. Ambrose (Ep.
 35, 4-6.
 13; PL 16 [ed.
-1845], 1078-1079, 10 81) comments on Paul’s Letter to the Galatians and its statement that we are heirs of God, coheirs with Christ, no longer subject to the Law but led by the Holy Spirit.
-It is used in the Roman Office of Readings on Wednesday of the 5th week in ordinary time with the accompanying biblical reading being Galatians 3:15-4:7.
+1845], 1078-1079, 10 81).
+Ambrose comments on Paul’s Letter to the Galatians and its statement that we are heirs of God, coheirs with Christ.
+As co-heirs, we are no longer subject to the Law but led by the Holy Spirit.
+The excerpt coheirs with Christ appears in the Roman Office of Readings on Wednesday of the 5th week in ordinary time.
+The accompanying biblical reading comes from Galatians 3:15-4:7.

 For a reflection by St. Augustine, disciple of Ambrose, on Galatians, read UNTIL CHRIST IS FORMED IN YOU.

 Banner/featured image by Timothy Meinberg on Unsplash.
 Public domain.